 It could be that the third book resolves everything in some sort of unanticipated way.
 Mr. Rothfuss clearly has a vast imagination.
 Perhaps he's already come up with a cunning scheme to write himself out of this box within the relatively confined space of another half-million words.
 To be frank, I not only doubt this, but I'll never know.
 The last thousand pages I've suffered included more cod liver oil, summer storms (shudder) and birdsong in air than anyone should ever have to tolerate.
 I've had my share.
 This dancer is off the fresh field for good.

 All references are to Kindle locations.
-I could've gone back and found the page numbers in the book, but I don't have the upper body strength.
+I could've gone back and found the page numbers in the hardcover, but life is short and the book is not.